jhpyle/docassemble/_docs/config.md

 variables can also be set to connect to a gotenberg server with basic auth.

-Disabling [unoconv] when using [Gotenberg] is important not only to save memory but to prevent any conflicts between [Gotenberg]'s use of [LibreOffice] and the **docassemble**'s use of [LibreOffice], if the containers are running on the same host.
+Disabling [unoserver] when using [Gotenberg] is important not only to save memory but to prevent any conflicts between [Gotenberg]'s use of [LibreOffice] and the **docassemble**'s use of [LibreOffice], if the containers are running on the same host.
 After you change `enable